MichaelCurrin/twitterverse/docs/usage.md

 Note the script defaults to getting 200 most recent Tweets for each Profile (as this is one requested page of Tweets from the API).
 Even for Profiles which post 7 times a day, this would still give 4 weeks of activity.
 Therefore when the script runs at 200 Tweets per Profile, it will likely spend more time updating engagements on existing Tweets in the db than storing new Tweets, so the volume of Tweets stored locally will grow relatively slowly.

 _TODO: write/improve crontab instructions in full.
-The influecer scraper is not a good candiate for crontab since it is best used when manually labelling new Profiles in the top 100 and the top 10 will likely be changing often but still in the added top 100.
+The influencer scraper is not a good candidate for crontab since it is best used when manually labelling new Profiles in the top 100 and the top 10 will likely be changing often but still in the added top 100.
 Consider updating all profiles with crontab, so bios and followers are kept up to date weekly, since the calls are inexpensive when not getting Tweets_

 #### Fetch Tweets matching Search Query